Botanical Name: Red Clover – Trifolium pratense. White Clover – Trifolium repens.

 Red clover’s sweet flavor and medicinal properties make it a wonderful ingredient for teas.
-A member of the bean family, red clover is used as a tonic in Chinese Medicine to treat colds and flu.
-It is very good at treating chronic and degenerative ailments.
+A member of the bean family, red clover is used as a tonic in Chinese Medicine to treat colds and flus.
+Clover is very good at treating chronic and degenerative ailments.

-Below is an overview of clover, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of cl, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of clover.

 Also Known As: Bee Bread, Cow Clover, Trefoil, Wild Clover, Purple Clover, Trebol Morado

-Key Western Actions & Medicinal Uses: Anti-inflammatory, Detoxing, Alternative, Antispasmodic, Diuretic, Possible Estrogenic Activity, Expectorant.
-Helps prevent osteoporosis, menopausal hot flashes, PMS, promotes breast health, lowers cholesterol, reduces blood clotting, and arterial plaques.
+Medicinal Uses: Helps prevent osteoporosis, menopausal hot flashes, PMS, promotes breast health, lowers cholesterol, reduces blood clotting, and arterial plaques.
 It also increases urination and blood circulation.
-Aids enlargement of the prostate and has been used to help quit smoking.
-Applied to skin to treat skin cancer, burns, sores, eczema and psoriasis.
-Fibroids, headaches, hormonal imbalances.
-Prevent strokes.
+It treats fibroids, headaches, and hormonal imbalances.
+Cleanses the blood and prevents strokes and aids enlargement of the prostate.
+It has also been used to help quit smoking.
+Used externally to treat skin cancer, burns, sores, eczema, and psoriasis.

 Also Known As: Hsun Tsao

 Key Actions: Cleanses Blood, Clears Heat, Removes Toxins, Reduces Inflammation, Relieves Pain, Nourishes Blood, Tonifies Yin